Sta-Fit Midtown Location Closes Due to Water Leak - NewsBreak

 Sta-Fit Midtown Location Closes Due to Water Leak

-ST. CLOUD -- Members of the Sta-Fit Midtown location will not be able to workout there for the next few...1037theloon.com
+ST. CLOUD -- Members of the Sta-Fit Midtown location will not be able to workout there for the next few...minnesotasnewcountry.com

-ST. CLOUD -- Members of the Sta-Fit Midtown location will not be able to workout there for the next few...1037theloon.com
+ST. CLOUD -- Members of the Sta-Fit Midtown location will not be able to workout there for the next few...minnesotasnewcountry.com

 Comments / 0